Loading...

 You have various rights in relation to your personal data.
 In particular, you have a right to:

 If you would like to access or see a copy of your personal data, you must ask us in writing.
 We will endeavour to respond within a reasonable period, and in any event within one month in line with Data Protection Legislation.
 We will comply with our legal obligations about your rights as a data subject.
+Where permitted by applicable law, we may request information to verify your identity before responding to a request.

 To help us ensure that your information is up to date, let us know if any of your personal details change using the contact details set out in section 12.